kelntro/RAMs_Online-Shop/README.md

 ## Notes

-If you encounter difficulties navigating to other categories from `index.php`, simply click on the 'Shop' menu for seamless transitions.
+- If you encounter difficulties navigating to other categories from `index.php`, simply click on the 'Shop' menu for seamless transitions.

+- Make sure to logout when you are logging in as admin

 ## Support